olekuz/tyk-docs/tyk-docs/content/tyk-cloud/account-&-billing/upgrade-free-trial.md

     - /tyk-cloud/account-and-billing/upgrade-free-trial/"
 ---

+## Introduction

+This page explains how you can upgrade your free trial of Tyk Cloud to a full account, to continue enjoying the benefits of Tyk Cloud.

 ## My free trial is coming to an end.
 What are my options?

 Every new Tyk Cloud account is assigned to our 14 free trial.
 You have the following options: